 We have seen 50 year old houses with well designed duct systems, and brand new houses with ones that are poorly designed.
 If you are building a new home, the changes needed are generally inexpensive and very worthwhile.
 If you have an older home, problems are a bit harder to solve, but solutions are still possible.

-Home Doctor of America only use low VOC (Volatile Organic Compound) mastic to seal your duct system and we perform a duct leakage test before and after our work so we can show you the amount of improvement we achieved.
+Home Doctor of America only use low VOC (Volatile Organic Compound) mastic for duct sealing and we perform a duct leakage test before and after our work so we can show you the amount of improvement we achieved.
+Contact us today for all of your duct sealing needs.